XiaHaoKU/xiahao.github.io/index.md

 ## About Me

+I am an interdisciplinary conservation geographer, trained in conservation and land system science, and ecological economics.
+My research integrates methodologies from geography, remote sensing, econometrics, spatial ecology, and conservation planning to gain insights into coupled human-nature systems.
+Currently, my work focuses on integrating remote sensing observations, socioeconomic information, and robust econometric causal inference to assess the effects of conservation initiatives on ecosystems and human well-being, while also developing systematic conservation planning.

+I am currently working as a PhD student in the Environment and Society Group at the University of Copenhagen under the mentorship of Prof.<a href="https://ign.ku.dk/english/employees/geography/?pure=en/persons/501467" target="_blank"> Alexander Prishchepov</a>.
+I completed my master's degree in Land Economics and bachelor's degree in Land Resource Management.

 I'm a <a href="https://med.nyu.edu/departments-institutes/population-health/divisions-sections-centers/biostatistics/" target="_blank"> Biostatistics</a> Ph.D. candidate at <a href="https://www.nyu.edu/" target="_blank"> New York University</a>'s <a href="https://med.nyu.edu/" target="_blank"> Grossman School of Medicine</a>,
 <!-- , specifically within the <a href="https://med.nyu.edu/research/sackler-institute-graduate-biomedical-sciences/" target="_blank"> Vilcek institute of Biomedical Sciences</a> and the Department of <a href="https://med.nyu.edu/departments-institutes/population-health/" target="_blank"> Population Health</a>.
 Under the mentorship of Prof.  -->
 working under the mentorship of Prof.<a href="https://med.nyu.edu/faculty/thaddeus-tarpey" target="_blank"> Thaddeus Tarpey</a>.
 My research involves developing statistical models that cater to high-dimensional complex data, such as functional and imaging data.